 The Sustainability team is implementing sustainable practices for all aspects of the Department of General Services, including the Center of Responsible Energy (CORE), operations and maintenance in new and existing buildings, fleet, print services, and facility and grounds maintenance.

 Sustainability at Metro

 Sustainability is important to Metro because preserving our environment and conserving natural resources improves our quality of life and the lives of generations to come.
-Making Nashville the most sustainable city in the Southeast will not only will set us apart as leaders in the region, but helps Metro be a good steward of the environment and our financial resources.
+Making Nashville the most sustainable city in the Southeast will not only set us apart as leaders in the region, but will help Metro be a good steward of the environment and our financial resources.

 Metro’s sustainability efforts are infused throughout Metro including leadership from the Mayor’s Office and the newly appointed Livable Nashville Committee.
 Priority areas for the Mayor’s Livable Nashville include energy efficiency, waste reduction, water quality and conservation, transportation and infrastructure, and much more.
 Mayor Barry’s Livable Nashville Committee will build upon the accomplishments of the 2009 Green Ribbon Committee goals and work to develop a shared vision for preserving and enhancing Nashville’s livability and environmental quality.

-Metro has a LEED® ordinance stating that Metro building 5000 square feet or higher must be built or renovated to LEED® Silver or greater levels of certification.
+Metro has a LEED® ordinance stating that all Metro buildings 5,000 square feet or higher must be built or renovated to LEED® Silver or greater levels of certification.
 DGS has built 21 LEED® certified buildings and currently manages 20 LEED® certified facilities.
 LEED® certified facilities include 12 LEED® Silver, 8 LEED® Gold and 1 LEED® Platinum.
 LEED® facilities under construction include the Criminal Justice Center and the Metro Nashville Police Department Headquarters and Family Justice Center.